Migraine pain management in Singapore

 - Pain relievers and medication (e.g. triptans)

-Besides medication, other drug-free forms of treatment that could treat migraines include:
+Besides medication, other drug-free forms of pain management to help ease migraines include:

-- Chiropractic – if the cause of your migraine is due to a physical misalignment in your cervical spine, improving its alignment is the only solution.
+- Chiropractic – if the cause of your migraine is due to a physical misalignment in your cervical spine, chiropractic adjustments can help get to the root cause of the issue.
 Panadol and other pain killers are only temporary “quick fixes”.

 - Acupuncture or acupressure – Traditional Chinese Medicine (TCM) categorizes migraine as a shaoyang headache (a wind syndrome of the head).
 Physicians will target a few acupuncture points to treat migraines and promote circulation of qi.